 The coronavirus COVID-19 has shaken up the way we work.
 We now know more about Zoom or MS Team applications than we did a few months ago and have all been invited to an “online apero” at this point.

 One of the first aspects of work impacted is the Japanese decision-making process, which is based on consensus and involves many colleagues.
-Typically, this way of decision making involves a series of prior discussions in order to consult informally first, the so-called nemawashi in Japanese.
+Typically, this way of decision-making involves a series of prior discussions to consult informally first, the so-called nemawashi in Japanese.
 These informal discussions, which usually happen face-to-face and among fewer colleagues, will now have to be done privately over the phone or in the teleconference itself.
-We can expect that some part of nemawashi will have to be openly discussed in virtual meetings which will result in more open exchanges.
+We can expect that some parts of nemawashi will have to be openly discussed in virtual meetings which will result in more open exchanges.

 The traditional hanko (a stamp Japanese use to sign or validate a proposal) still widely used in Japanese companies is now increasingly seen as obsolete, more and more being replaced by virtual signatures.
-The same goes for the ringi-sho, a traditional paper-based approval process which has to follow a pre-defined route, landing on the desks of all reviewers to collect their hanko.
+The same goes for the ringi-sho, a traditional paper-based approval process that has to follow a predefined route, landing on the desks of all reviewers to collect their hanko.